endatabas/endb-book/src/appendix/why.md

 When considering alternatives, there are no contenders.
 Cypher, Datalog, MongoDB query documents, and other schemaless query languages work well for one database implementation but lack both mindshare and standards.
-PartiQL, SQL++, and other NewSQL languages that depart from SQL suffer precisely because they are _almost_ SQL;
+PartiQL, SQL++, and other NewSQL languages that depart from SQL suffer precisely because they are _almost_ SQL.
-each feels a bit like [Adriano Celentano singing in synthetic American English](https://www.youtube.com/watch?v=-VsmF9m_Nt8).
+One can fantasize about designing a query language from scratch but — not only is this a lifelong endeavour — it's very easy to get wrong and takes decades to build mindshare.
-One can fantasize about designing a query language from scratch but not only is this a lifelong endeavour, it's very easy to get wrong.
+SQL has been through this decades-long gauntlet.

 Just as PL/SQL and T-SQL differ, so will Endb SQL from other dialects.
 However, colloquial SQL is comparable to colloquial Hindi — at higher levels, it bifurcates into Urdu and Sanskrit but speakers of both lineages understand one another.
 [Endb SQL will be familiar](../tutorial/sql_basics.md) to users of other SQL dialects.

 With its long, rich history SQL not only has the necessary theoretical underpinnings but the battle scars of technology that lasts.
-It sits alongside TCP/IP, zip files, LISP, C, and the QWERTY keyboard layout.
+It sits alongside POSIX, TCP/IP, LISP, C, and the QWERTY keyboard layout.
 It will see its centenary.

 ## Why Full History?